 4. Creating strong pressure from dominant positions

-With takedowns, you bring yourself into a position that is right for you and break the weaker and often athletically less prepared opponent by strong pressure.
-Do not release the pressure for a moment, as it can easily be exploited.
+With takedowns, you bring yourself into a right position for you and break the weaker and often athletically less prepared opponent by strong pressure.
+Do not release the pressure momentarily, as it can easily be exploited.

 5. Don’t underestimate your Jiu-Jitsu opponent